WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 ---
 ## High Performance Computing

 High-Performance Computing is about size and speed.
 A HPC cluster is made of tens, hundreds or even thousands of relatively normal computers specially connected to perform intensive computational operations.
-In most cases those operations involve large numerical calculations that take too much time to perform and therefore are simply unfeasible to perform on a normal machine.
+In most cases those operations involve large numerical calculations that take too much time to complete and therefore are simply unfeasible to perform on a normal machine.

 This is a very pragmatic tutorial: more time on examples and exercises, less time on theoretical stuff.
 The idea is that after these lessons, you will have learned how to enter into the cluster, compile code, execute using the queue system and transfer data in an out the cluster.